 Fragrant and high-quality rice remains the key export drivers of Vietnamese rice products in 2026

-The export structure of rice in 2026 continues to lean heavily toward fragrant and high-quality varieties.
-These varieties account for approximately 75% of total exports, affirming the strategic shift toward value enhancement.
+The export structure of Vietnamese rice products in 2026 continues to lean heavily toward fragrant and high-quality varieties.
+These varieties account for approximately 75% of total Vietnam’s rice exports, affirming the strategic shift toward value enhancement.

-This development reflects a consistent trend in the rice sector.
+This development reflects a consistent trend of Vietnamese rice products.
 The sector is gradually reducing cultivated area while offsetting the decline through improved productivity and higher quality.

-Within the production structure, the Mekong Delta continues to play a pivotal role as the key region determining the supply of export rice.
-In 2026, the rice cultivation area in the region, including part of Tay Ninh Province, is estimated at 3.84 million hectares.
-This area is expected to produce around 24.34 million tons of paddy.
+Within the production structure, the Mekong Delta continues to play a pivotal role as the key region determining the supply of Vietnamese rice exports.
+According to an estimate in 2026, the rice cultivation area in the region will reach 3.84 million hectares.
+Accordingly, this area is likely to produce around 24.34 million tons of paddy.

-After deducting domestic consumption demand for approximately 28 million people in the Mekong Delta and Ho Chi Minh City, along with rice used for seeds, animal feed, and other purposes, total domestic consumption is estimated at about 8.9 million tons of paddy.
+After deducting domestic consumption demand, total domestic consumption can be more clearly assessed.
+In addition, rice used for seeds, animal feed, and other purposes must also be subtracted.
+As a result, the estimated total domestic consumption amounts to about 8.9 million tons of paddy.
 The remaining 15.46 million tons of commercial paddy will be available for export.
-This volume is equivalent to roughly 7.73 million tons of rice.
+This volume is equivalent to roughly 7.73 million tons of Vietnamese rice products.

 According to the Ministry of Agriculture and Environment, the 2026 export structure will continue to lean heavily toward high-quality and fragrant rice.
 The estimated volume is 5.8 million tons, accounting for 75% of total exports.
-Glutinous rice is projected at about 773,000 tons, representing 10%.
+Glutinous rice is likely to reach about 773,000 tons, representing 10%.
 The remaining 15% will consist of rice for processing.

 This orientation reflects a clear shift in development thinking.
-Instead of directly competing in the ordinary white rice segment priced at only USD 300–350 per ton, Vietnamese rice is moving toward fragrant and specialty varieties.
+Instead of directly competing in the ordinary white rice segment priced at only USD 300–350 per ton, Vietnamese rice is shifting its strategic focus.
+It is increasingly moving toward fragrant and specialty varieties to enhance value and competitiveness.
 These varieties offer higher value and face less competitive pressure.

 However, alongside advantages, market risks are also evident.
-Currently, nearly 45% of Vietnam’s rice exports are concentrated in the Philippines.
+Currently, nearly 45% of Vietnam’s rice exports depend on the Philippines.
 Any policy adjustment in this market immediately impacts Vietnam’s rice sector.
 In 2026, as the global rice market is forecast to remain volatile, increasing the share of fragrant rice production to around 70% is viewed as a sound strategic direction.

-The ministry also requires enterprises to be ready to supply the domestic market when necessary.
+The ministry also requires Vietnamese rice enterprises to be ready to supply the domestic market when necessary.
 This approach links export management with food security objectives.
-At the same time, trade promotion, market and product diversification, digital transformation in management, and the development of rice export-import management scenarios are being strengthened.
+At the same time, trade promotion, market and product diversification, and digital transformation in management are being strengthened.
+In parallel, authorities are also developing rice export–import management scenarios to better respond to market fluctuations.

 Another pressing issue concerns procurement and payment practices.
 According to Mr. Do Ha Nam, regulations requiring non-cash payments for transactions exceeding VND 5 million have created obstacles in rural and remote areas.
 Many farmers must travel dozens of kilometers to withdraw cash.
 As a result, some refuse to sell paddy unless paid directly, thereby disrupting the supply chain.